 • Conduct anonymous surveys – Ask employees about their experiences with inclusion.

-• Act on feedback – Show employees their voices lead to real change.
+• Act on feedback – Show employees their voices lead to real change through transparent communication and action plans.

 Why It Works: